ariknel/mqtt-vision-robot/README.md

 ### Control Modes

 Toggled by a single button in the app UI.
-Accelerometer listener is registered/unregistered on toggle to preserve battery.
+Accelerometer listener registered/unregistered on toggle to preserve battery.

 **Mode 1 — Accelerometer tilt:**